aueb-wim/ehr-datafactory-template/README.md

 The mapping configuration files are placed in subfolders in the folder `/opt/DataFactory/mipmap_mappings`.

-For the proprocess step we create a new folder in `/preprocess_step` and named it accordingly (ie `1` if is the first version of this configuration) and then place the configuration files in.
+For the preprocess step create a new folder in `/preprocess_step` and name it accordingly (ie `1` if is the first version of this configuration) and then place the configuration files in.

-For the capture step we create a new folder in `/capture_step` and named it accordingly (ie `1` if is the first version of this configuration) and then place the configuration files in.
+For the capture step create a new folder in `/capture_step` and name it accordingly (ie `1` if is the first version of this configuration) and then place the configuration files in.

-For the harmonize step we create a new folder in `/harmonize_step` and named it accordingly (ie `1` if is the first version of this configuration) and then place the configuration files in.
+For the harmonize step create a new folder in `/harmonize_step` and name it accordingly (ie `1` if is the first version of this configuration) and then place the configuration files in.

 **Please change the rights of the folders in order to be readable and writable for the `datafactory` user group.**

 ## DataFactory data folders

-The ehr files must be placed in a subfolder in the folder `/data/DataFactory/EHR/input` and named it accordingly  (ie `1` if is the first batch of data)
+The ehr files must be placed in a subfolder in the folder `/data/DataFactory/EHR/input` and named accordingly  (ie `1` if is the first batch of data)
 Please check the documentation for more information about the ehr files in the repository where the hospital's mapping tasks configuration files are stored.

-The niftii files must be placed in a subfolder in the folder `/data/DataFactory/MRI/nifti/raw` and named it accordingly (For example, in case we have a first batch of MRIs, we place them into the folder `/data/DataFactory/MRI/dicom/raw/1`.).
+The niftii files must be placed in a subfolder in the folder `/data/DataFactory/MRI/nifti/raw` and named accordingly (For example, in case we have a first batch of MRIs, we place them into the folder `/data/DataFactory/MRI/dicom/raw/1`.).
 The files must contain full-brain T1-weighted MRI data in nifti format and named `<patient_id>_<visit_id>.nii`.

 ## Running DataFactory pipeline